ibalampanis/ai-ethics/guide.md

 ### Social and environmental well-being
 Developers of AI systems should design their creations to foster sustainable and inclusive growth, promote social progress, and enhance environmental well-being.
 Providers must carefully assess the societal and environmental implications of AI systems, prioritizing responsible innovation that benefits both people and the planet.

+### Resilience and Continuity
+AI developers should prioritize the resilience and continuity of AI systems, ensuring they can adapt to unforeseen circumstances, disruptions, or adversarial attacks.
+This involves implementing robust fail-safe mechanisms, redundancy measures, and contingency plans to minimize the risk of system failure or exploitation.
+Additionally, developers should strive to ensure the continuous availability and functionality of AI systems, especially in critical applications such as healthcare, transportation, and emergency response.
+By prioritizing resilience and continuity, developers can enhance the reliability, safety, and effectiveness of AI technologies, ultimately contributing to greater trust and confidence in their deployment.

 ## References
 1. Doe, J. (2020).
 "Ethical Considerations in AI Development." *Journal of AI Ethics*, 12(3), 45-67.
 2. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.